-As at 31 December 2018, the Group had pledged bank deposits of approximately HK\$8,097,000 (2017: approximately HK\$8,000,000) to secure the revolving loan mentioned above.
-Also, the Group had placed cash collateral of approximately HK\$560,000 (2017: approximately HK\$200,000) to an insurance company in Hong Kong for the provision of the surety bonds for two of the public non-tunnel construction projects (2017: one).
+The Group had placed cash collateral of approximately HK\$4,260,000 (2018: approximately HK\$560,000) to insurance companies in Hong Kong for the provision of the surety bonds for three of the public construction projects (2018: two).
 For details of the surety bonds, please refer to the paragraph headed "Contingent liabilities" above.
 Saved for the foregoing, the Group did not have any charges on its assets.